 Major Film Festivals: San Francisco Film Festival (Premier), Manheim International Film Week, Germany, Atlanta Film Festival (Best of Festival) , Sinking Creek Film Festival (Cash Award Winner), Hong Kong International Film Festival, Lipzik International Film Festival, East Germany, U.S. Film Festival (Sundance), Sidney International Film Festival, Festival de Popoli, Italy, Melbourne International Film Festival, American Educational Film Festival (Finalist), Edinburgh Film Festival, Scotland.

 As a photo journalist Petrick’s work has appeared in The New York Times, Time, Newsweek, UPI and The New York Times Sunday Magazine, Crawdaddy, The Militant, and the Associated Press wire service among other publications.
-Nancy Palmer Photo Agency represented him from 1970 to 1982.
+He was represented by Nancy Palmer Photo Agency in New York City.

 The Whole World’s Watching Berkeley Arts Center September –December 2001